Magic Quadrant for CRM Service Providers, Worldwide

 Gartner analysts evaluate service providers on the quality and efficacy of the processes, systems, methods or procedures that enable IT provider performance to be competitive, efficient and effective, and to positively impact revenue, retention and reputation.
 Ultimately, service providers are judged on their ability and success in capitalizing on their vision.

-Product/Service: Core services offered by the provider that compete in/serve the CRM service market.
-This includes current service offerings, as defined in the market definition and expressed by growth, capacity, market penetration, skills availability, breadth and depth of offering, and so forth.
+Product or Service: Core services offered by the provider that compete in/serve the CRM service market.
+This includes current service offerings as defined in the market definition and expressed by growth, capacity, market penetration, skills availability, breadth and depth of offering, and so forth.
 Subcategories include:

-- Assessment of services in key CRM business skills for sales, marketing and CSS
+- Assessment of services in key CRM business skills for sales, marketing, e-commerce, cross-CRM, and customer service and support

 - Analysis of technical knowledge and skills